Raku/doc-website/README.md

 This may eventually prove unnecessary, but it is a reasonable convention is kept for the time being.

 Further, in the future, another Mode may be useful in this repository in due course that generates an epub output.

+# Deprecated URLs
+Occasionally, file names change.
+This would cause a 404 error if an external webpage, e.g. someone's blog, has a link to a changed file name.
+To overcome this, a mapping file `deprecated-urls` is kept in `Website/plugins/raku-doc-setup`.
+The plugin adds this file to ``rendered_html/assets/``, and the Caddy system rewrites routes from the deprecated name to the working alternative.

 # Plugins and Templates
 Collection is designed to handle multiple Modes, and for plugins to be contributed in a similar way to Raku Modules.
 However, for the Raku documentation system, it seems pragmatic at the start for the plugins to be tailored specifically for this site.